DeSciWorldDAO/gitbook-docs/ecosystem/terminal/terminal/README.md

 ---
 description: >-
-  Designed with the DeScientist in mind the DSW Terminal enables independent scientists to build their profiles and connect with the DeSci ecosystem by:
+  Designed with the DeScientist in mind the DSW Terminal enables independent scientists and research groups to build their profiles and connect with the DeSci ecosystem by:
 ---

 # Terminal

-1. Onboarding and connecting to DeSci to raise your profile&#x20;
+1. Onboarding and connecting to DeSci to raise their profile&#x20;
-2. Showcase your protocol
+2. Showcase their protocol
 3. Keep up to date with DeSci events&#x20;
 4. Access a gateway to open funding